 Final remarks

-The EGI Conference 2015 brought together 260 registered delegates participants to participate in a 5-day event.
+The EGI Conference 2015 brought together 260 registered delegates to participate in a 5-day event.
 Globus, EUBrazilCC and OGF organised co-located events.

 Overall, the event was judged to be a success by the delegates who have answered the post-forum survey.
-However:
+However, with each event, lessons learnt are always identified in order to continously improve for future events, which were:

 Posters and demos

-An important criticism to take into consideration for next events was the lack of organisation of the poster and demonstration session.
-While the location of the demo booths and poster boards was was ideal, next to catering areas and close to the sessions:
+While the location of the demo booths and poster boards was ideal, next to catering areas and close to the sessions, an important criticism about the organisation of the poster and demonstration session to take into consideration for next events were:

 The poster session competed with main sessions and attracted few participants.
 If a poster session is organised, schedule it during low-competitive slots.

-The demo session did not work at all.
-The model used in this conference was lifted from the Helsinki Community Forum (where it worked very well) without much consideration.
+The demo session did not work this time around, even though the model used in this conference mirrored the Helsinki Community Forum (where it worked very well) without much consideration.
 If a demo session is organised, do not use models from other events blindly.
 Ensure a convener is present to ‘manage’ the session.

 Co-locations

 One of the co-located events (OGF 44) failed to deliver a schedule of contributions sufficient to justify the number of slots and the number of rooms allocated to the event, as per their request.
 Of the 12 slots allocated for OGF 44, only about half were used justifiably.
 This resulted in rooms not being used (but nevertheless being paid for).
-This unfortunate situation may be due to the lead organiser having not had enough time to prepare logistics and the programme (despite his obvious interest and good will), and the fact that OGF43 took place in March 2015.
+This unfortunate situation may be due to the lead organiser having not had enough time to prepare logistics and the programme (despite his obvious interest and good will), and the fact that OGF43 took place only 2 months before this conference (March 2015).

 If co-locations are to be pursued, care must be taken to ensure that the organisers of the co-located events are: 1) going to be present; 2) motivated to the success of the co-located event (i.e. are willing to lead the development of an appropriate programme); 3) are aware of the time required to do so.
 There is no point in trying to convince people to co-locate.
 If they need convincing, it’s unlikely to be worth it.